bnpr/Malt/docs/reference/settings.md

 - **double_sided** *: ( Bool )** = False*
 >Disables backface culling, so geometry is rendered from both sides.
 - **precomputed_tangents** *: ( Bool )** = False*
->Load precomputed mesh tangents *(needed for improvinng normal mapping quality on low poly meshes)*.
+>Load precomputed mesh tangents *(needed for improving normal mapping quality on low poly meshes)*.
 It's disabled by default since it slows down mesh loading in Blender.
 When disabled, the *tangents* are calculated on the fly from the *pixel shader*.
 ## Light